 Participants will explore how to effectively embed culturally appropriate Indigenous Education into all subject areas within elementary and secondary classrooms.
 Supported by Indigenous Intellectuals, Knowledge Holders, and Elders, participates will have the opportunity to learn from different perspectives to understand the connection between Indigenous Knowledge and the natural environment through authentic traditional teachings.

-Revitalizing Local Communities with Indigenous Knowledge - 3 day workshop series
+Revitalizing Local Communities with Indigenous Knowledge

 This is an interactive workshop where participants will explore how Indigenous Worldviews and Ways of Knowing are essential first steps in Reconciliation.
 Participants will explore how reconciliation involves the collective efforts of all people to revitalize the relationship between Indigenous Peoples and Canadian Society.